vnegrisolo/vnegrisolo.github.io/_posts/2016-07-05-configuring-rails-app.markdown

 Additionally, the usage of `.env.sample` and the gem **dotenv** helps a new developer to find out what's needed to configure locally for starting to work on the project.

-Finally we can discard to add more dependencies to the project such as [figaro](https://github.com/laserlemon/figaro) or [settingslogic](https://github.com/settingslogic/settingslogic) because they just try to solve the same problems and then let the project dryer.
+Finally we can discard to add more dependencies to the project such as [figaro](https://github.com/laserlemon/figaro) or [settingslogic](https://github.com/settingslogic/settingslogic) because they just try to solve the same problems and then let the project with less dependencies.